Interstate Compact on the Placement of Children (ICPC)

 2. Document the date the ICPC 100B was received from the sending state in CWS/CMS.

-3. Inform the assigned APRD CSW, SCSW and APRD ICPC Coordinator that a case carrying CSW assignment is needed to ensure compliance with monthly child safety visits.
+3. Inform the assigned Adoptions CSW, SCSW and Adoption ICPC Coordinator that a case carrying CSW assignment is needed to ensure compliance with monthly child safety visits.

-2. Forward supervisory reports received from the Adoption CSW to the sending state’s ICPC Coordinator.
+2. Forward supervisory reports received from the Adoptions CSW to the sending state’s ICPC Coordinator.

-1. Coordinate efforts with the APRD SCSW and Regional SCSW to ensure the timely assignment of a case carrying CSW to the case.
+1. Coordinate efforts with the Adoptions SCSW and Regional SCSW to ensure the timely assignment of a case-carrying CSW to the case.

 1. Verify that the sending state has approved the adoptive plan for the child.

-2. Upon completion and approval of the DCFS Adoption Home Study, send three (3) copies to the LACO APRD ICPC Coordinator.
+2. Upon completion and approval of the DCFS Adoption Home Study, send one (1) copy to the Los Angeles County Adoption ICPC Coordinator.

 3. Receive the ICPC 100B from the APRD ICPC Adoption Coordinator.